anastasia-lucas/sqlizeR/README.md

 # sqlizeR

-## An R package to SQL-ize your dataframes
+## An R package to turn your dataframes into SQL code

 ```sqlizeR``` is a light-as-a-feather weight package with one job and one job only—to auto-create SQL insert statements from an existing dataframe.